 Sweetness can be confusing.
 Fruity does not mean sweet, and many wines with ripe fruit are technically dry.
 If you strongly prefer dry wines, mention it.
 If you enjoy sweeter profiles, say so openly.
 There are excellent wines across all sweetness levels.

-This question is especially important for sparkling and dessert wines, which range from bone dry to intensely sweet.
+This is especially important for sparkling and dessert wines, which range from bone dry to intensely sweet.
 A simple indication such as “dry”, “slightly sweet”, “sweet”, or “very sweet” is all your expert needs.

 Share the Occasion